D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: Scheme Performance

 \subsection{Baseline Algorithms}

-The four baseline algorithms are shown as follows: \begin{itemize} \item \textbf{Random}: Each node configs LoRa parameters randomly for packet transmission. \item \textbf{Round-Robin}: Each node assigns SF and CF configurations to its packets based on its identity in a round-robin fashion to ensure unique combinations, reducing the risk of collisions.
+The four baseline algorithms are shown as follows: \begin{itemize} \item \textbf{Random}: Each node configs LoRa parameters randomly for packet transmission. \item \textbf{Round-Robin}: Each node assigns SF and CF to its packets based on its identity in a round-robin fashion to ensure unique combinations.
 BW and TP are randomized. \item \textbf{ADR}\cite{ADR}: ADR selects the minimum available SF and BW combination based on the link budget that the node used to send packets.
-Meanwhile, the smallest possible TP is assigned to reduce energy consumption. \item \textbf{RS-LoRa}\cite{RS-LoRa}: In RS-LoRa, each node selects SF locally.
-Similar to ADR, RS-LoRa also selects the minimum available TP for packet transmission to improve EE. \end{itemize} We derived four variant algorithms of D-LoRa by modifying the metric factors $\xi$, $\zeta$, and $\eta$ towards different metrics.
-The parameter settings of the four variant algorithms are shown in the TABLE \ref{tab4}:
+Meanwhile, the smallest possible TP is assigned to reduce energy consumption. \item \textbf{RS-LoRa}\cite{RS-LoRa}: RS-LoRa maintains relatively consistent collision probabilities across different SFs.
+Nodes tend to choose smaller SFs with lower collision probability. \end{itemize}

+We derived four variant algorithms of D-LoRa by modifying the metric factors towards different metrics: D-LoRa ($\xi=0, \zeta=0, \eta=1.8$), D-LoRa-PDR ($\xi=0, \zeta=0, \eta=0$), D-LoRa-EE ($\xi=0, \zeta=0, \eta=3.5$), D-LoRa-TH ($\xi=10, \zeta=10, \eta=0$).
+Due to space limitations in this conference paper, parameter tuning experiments are not presented.
+For detailed experimental results, please refer to \cite{Simulator}.